AnithaRajamuthu/k8s/Readme.md

 ## About k8s Repository

-This repo consists of documentation and references against Docker , K8s which i have explored through multiple channels online
+This repo consists of documentation and references against Docker , K8s which i have explored through multiple channels online and self taught.
-Has references and Notes prepared against Docker,k8s for beginners by Mumshad in Udemy quick k8s cheat sheet for developer reference
+Holds references and Notes prepared against Docker,k8s for beginners by Mumshad in Udemy Quick k8s cheat sheet prepared for any developer quick reference

 My Journey towards platform learning most basic for cloud learnings.